kprsnt/AIB/ideas.md

 ANALYSIS:
 - Explain what a starter is and how to feed it.
 - Basic recipe: flour, water, salt.
-- Key techniques: stretch and fold, bulk fermentation, proofing.
+- Key techniques: stretch and fold, bulk fermentation, proofing
 ---